 Things to Do

 There is no shortage of things to do in Voyageurs National Park.
 It’s one of the most remote national parks in the country and is accessible primarily by boat.
-With 218,055 acres of land and water to roam, Voyageurs is an adventure wonderland all year long, full of exposed rock ridges, cliffs, wetlands, forests, streams, and lakes.
+With 218,055 acres of land and water to roam, Voyageurs is an outdoorsy person’s dream world and playground.
+Whether you’re a swimmer, kayaker, rock climber, survivalist, or fisherman, there’s something for you to do.
 Here are some of the top activities at this diverse and beautiful park.

 There are 15 established hiking trails within the park, five of which are only accessible by boat.
 The longest and most notable of these trails is the Hike Kab-Ash Trail.
 This is a strenuous, 28-mile trail that will take between one and five days to complete, so plan accordingly.
 If you don’t feel like doing the whole thing, though, there are several trailheads, so you can hike one section at a time.